Menu

-Tulameen BC
+Tulameen

 Tulameen is a small recreational community located in the Similkameen Valley of British Columbia about 27 kilometres northwest of the town of Princeton, and about a 300 kilometre drive east from the city of Vancouver, B.C.
 The townsite sits between Otter Lake and the Tulameen River and is on the edge of the Canadian Cascades mountain range with an elevation of 823m (2700ft).

-A popular destination for weekend warriors and outdoor enthusiasts, the town is the perfect hub for enjoying numerous recreational activities from ATVing and snowmobiling the surrounding mountains, swimming & boating in the valley and camping & hiking the numerous parks, rec sites & heritage trails.
+A popular destination for weekend warriors and outdoor enthusiasts, the town is the perfect hub for enjoying numerous recreational activities from ATVing and snowmobiling the surrounding mountains, swimming & boating in the valley and camping & hiking the numerous parks, recreation sites & heritage trails.

 Many people also choose to live here full-time as the quiet community offers a slower pace lifestyle providing a higher quality of life.
 Current population varies, but there are about 250 permanent residents and the number grows in the summer months.
 The community offers plenty of convenient amenities including a general store with restaurant, liquor, post office and gas station.
 There is also a motel, community centre, skating rink, public library, volunteer fire department, and a Can Am/Skidoo dealer & repair centre.
 It's a great place for families and friends to hang out and enjoy the outdoors.